Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Introduction

-Furthermore, in Sections~\ref{sec:nodq_cn_pod_rom_numerics} and \ref{sec:dq_cn_pod_rom_numerics}, we numerically discuss the optimality behavior of the $l^\infty(L^2)$ and natural norm DQ CN-POD-ROM errors considering $L^2(\Omega)$ and $H^1_0 (\Omega)$ POD bases.
-In Section~\ref{sec:nodq_dq_cn_pod_rom_comparison_numerics}, we numerically compare and discuss the noDQ and DQ CN-POD-ROM errors considering both POD spaces and norm errors.
+In Section~\ref{sec:numerical_results}, we provide ROM error bounds considering noDQ, DQ framework, $L^2(\Omega)$, $H_0^1(\Omega)$ POD spaces, and $l^{\infty}(L^2)$, natural-norm errors.
+Specifically, in Sections~\ref{sec:nodq_rom_numerics} and \ref{sec:dq_rom_numerics}, we numerically discuss the optimality behavior of the noDQ and DQ ROM errors, respectively, considering $L^2(\Omega)$, $H_0^1(\Omega)$ POD spaces, and $l^{\infty}(L^2)$, natural-norm errors.
+In Section~\ref{sec:nodq_dq_cn_pod_rom_comparison_numerics}, we numerically compare and discuss the noDQ and DQ ROM errors considering both POD spaces and norm errors.
 Finally, Section~\ref{sec:conclusions} presents the conclusions and future research directions.